 A variety of insurance companies are now offering a black recorder box which is fitted to the vehicle.
 What the box does is monitor aspects of your driving such as speed, breaking, and a few other key driving skills.
 This data allows insurance companies to tailor prices to your driving skills rather than to your age group.

 High performance and fast cars equate to a rise in insurance premiums.
 The same can be said for those cars that have been modified in some way.
-A less powerful vehicle with no modification is best in order to keep insurance premiums more affordable.
+A less powerful vehicle with no modification is best in order to keep insurance premiums more affordable and cheap.

 For example, here are some small, but, fast cars that are expensive to insure.